cloudbank-project/image-research-computing-tutorial/README.md

 environment with a notebook listed at the left called `chlorophyll.ipynb`.
 Click on this notebook to open it.
 In the notebook you can run cells -- blocks of Python code together with explanatory sections -- and explore the ocean science data provided.

+## Using Jupyter Lab

+There are very comprehensive guides to using Jupyter Lab.
+Here we provide a very minimal description.

+* A Jupyter Lab environment has a left, narrow panel and a primary, larged notebook panel
+  * Notebooks are listed in the left panel
+  * Double-click them to open them in the main panel
+  * In our example the primary notebook of interest is called `chlorophyll.ipynb`
+* A Jupyter Lab *notebook* such as `chlorophyll.ipynb` consists of a sequence of cells.
+  * Each cell contains some text
+  * For our purposes each cell is either a *Python code* cell or a *markdown* cell
+    * Python code executes (or tries to execute) when the cell runs
+    * Markdown renders as formatted readable text -- like a narrative -- when the cell is run
+* How to run Jupyter Lab notebook cells
+  * Notice that a cell is selected when it has a vertical blue bar at its left border
+  * Select a cell by clicking on it with the cursor; or by using up/down arrows
+  * Run a cell using Shift-Enter (this advances the selected cell to the next cell down)
+  * Run a cell using Ctrl-Enter (this does not advance the selected cell)
+  * Run a cell using Alt-Enter (this runs the cell and opens a new empty cell below it)
+* Modifying cells
+  * Double-click on a cell to open it as a text editor
+  * Edit the text to change what the cell does; and then run it to see the results
+* The *kernel* is the program that executes the Python code
+  * The kernel status is indicated by a circle at the upper right of the notebook
+  * Hover over the circle with the cursor for elaboration